hdewett/scheduler/README.md

 # Interview Scheduler

 A clean React project that allows users to book specific time slots with interviewers on available weekdays.
-They have the ability to edit or change the interviewer, their own name, and delete booked appointments.
+They have the ability to edit or change details of the interview including: the interviewer, their own name, and delete booked appointments.

 ## Key Features